hyperledger/indy-hipe/text/message-timing/README.md

 ### Timing in Routing

-Most usage of the `@timing` decorator is likely to focus on application-oriented messages processed at the edge. `in_time` and `out_time`, for example, are mainly useful so Bob can know how long Alice took to ponder her response to his love letter.
+Most usage of the `~timing` decorator is likely to focus on application-oriented messages processed at the edge. `in_time` and `out_time`, for example, are mainly useful so Bob can know how long Alice took to ponder her response to his love letter.
 In onion routing, where one edge agent prepares all layers of the `forward` wrapping,